How to Build a Gravel Driveway: Complete DIY Guide

 • Compact exposed soil with plate compactor

-• Make 3–4 passes in overlapping rows
+• 3-4 passes in overlapping rows

 • Especially important for disturbed soil